- Soil Association

 Importing product into Northern Ireland

 Defra have confirmed that for the time being goods exported from GB that are travelling without a COI as part of the STAMNI retailers’ easement for Authorised Traders can continue to move as they have been.
 The UK Government’s standstill period continues to apply to the re-export of EU and RoW organic products from GB to NI under STAMNI.
 Authorised Traders can continue to move organic goods in 2022 as they did previously in 2021, until further notice.
+ReMoS is anticipated to replace STAMNI from October 2023.

-Additional requirements for importing from non-EU
+Additional control requirements for important from non-EU into GB

 Licensing requirements for importers and 1st consignees